DLTK's Crafts for Kids

 Contributed by Leanne Guenther

-Use this as a craft you can hang in your window or make
+Use this as a craft you can hang in your window as a Remembrance Day ddecoration -- the sun shining through the melted wax is lovely.

 There is an option at the bottom for younger kids, instead of melting